If you’ve done all you can to relieve your babies irritable tummy, you may want to look into the best formula for gassy babies.

 Best Organic Formula

 This USDA certified organic formula also has essential nutrients to provide your little one with optimal support to grow and thrive in their first 12 months of life.
 Not only does it contain DHA and ARA, but it also has lutein.
-This nutrient is an amazing antioxidant, which will help protect the eyes a
+This nutrient is an amazing antioxidant, which will help protect the eyes and vision.

 It also is iron-fortified for red blood cell development and contains 95% less lactose in comparison to standard milk-based formulas.